Use the powerful search feature to find more episodes that you want to listen to!

-We had double doors in our bedroom and I just went charging their our bedroom doors and said
+So I remember I put her in the crib, we had double doors in our bedroom and I just went charging through our bedroom doors and said

 I am on a mission to figure out what I meant to do in this world.

-And my husband's pretty used to me being dramatic.
+" And my husband's pretty used to me being dramatic.

-He didn't even look up and I said, Nothing in it up.
+He didn't even look up and I said,

 " And so from there, I mean, I was a seeker.

 I hired a life coach.

-Every to every time the opportunity presented itself.
+I mean, it was just one, saying yes to the next thing every time the opportunity presented itself.

-And it finally, you know, I don't know.
+you know, I don't know.

-24 months later led me to create authentic selling and to make this business what it, you know, the beginnings of what it is today.
+24 months later led me to create Authentic Selling and to make this business what it you know, the beginnings of what it is today.

-There are always new challenges.
+right?
+All the time, there are always new challenges.

 It's that it's never right now.

-So it's not like you have to wait until you get a great idea.
+So it's not like you have to wait until you get a great idea

-And that's what's going to stick.
+and that's what's going to stick.

-Like you said, being open to opportunities and to try things.
+Being open to opportunities and to try things.

-You know, I'm tired of just throwing spaghetti at the wall and seeing what sticks.
+right?
+Yeah, people say all the time, I hear people say all the time, you know, "I'm tired of just throwing spaghetti at the wall and seeing what sticks.

 that's what running your own business is.

 It's a little bit of throwing spaghetti at the wall.

-ideas that you've given your best go, but you throw and you see what sticks.
+ideas that you've given your best go but you throw and you see what sticks.

 It's this fear of what should I do?
-I think I don't know if you notice that, but I'm not the thing that more and more people start sharing their failures right?
+I think… I don't know if you notice that, but I'm noticing that more and more people start sharing their failures right?

 Sometimes it is.

-When it is, it's great.
+When it is,

 But there are a lot of lows as well.

-Sometimes they cost a lot of money sometimes, you know, because, like relationships, sometimes you know it's we you know, we all do at different levels, and I'm seeing this trend when people start sharing this.
+they cost like relationships, sometimes you know it's, we all do at different levels and I'm seeing this trend when people start sharing this.

-But I've seen a couple of people that start sharing say, You know what?
-I'm having a low right now because I did this launch and I did just be clowns and everybody expected I was going to do six figure again and guess what?
-It flopped.
+But I've seen a couple of people that start sharing say, "You know what?
+I'm having a low right now because I did this launch and I did this big launch and everybody expected I was going to do six figure again and guess what?

 So now I'm trying to go back and, you know, realized trying to figure out what happened.